 For our members and other community development financial institution (CDFI) industry stakeholders, OFN offers advocacy toolkits and fact sheets about OFN’s membership and key policy priorities.

 For more information about any of the information presented here, contact Jennifer A. Vasiloff, Chief External Affairs Officer, at 202.573.2123.

 Without Congressional action to extend it, the NMTC’s current authorization will expire on December 31, 2025.
 OFN strongly supports the reauthorization effort and the New Markets Tax Credit Extension Act.

-OFN strongly supports the Community Reinvestment Act (CRA) while also acknowledging aspects of the law and its administration could be improved.
+OFN strongly supports the Community Reinvestment Act (CRA) while also acknowledging that there are aspects of the law and its administration that could be improved.

 Community development practitioners have long decried the modest levels of bank investment in rural communities.
 OFN has documented this pattern through the data collected annually from community development loan funds in our membership.